dkenul/gymbunny/README.md

 # GymBunny - Workout Tracker

 This project is mostly an excuse to play around with Scala and try a frontend framework (Mithril) for the first time.
-Bonus points if it actually ends up being useful :joy:
+Bonus points if it actually ends up being useful :joy: :joy:

 ### Requirements: